edosoft/redmine-inherit-fields-plugin/README.md

 Subtasks Inherited Fields is a plugin that allows to choose which fields are inherited by default from parent issue when you create a subtask, in order to create subtasks faster.
 It also allows to select the default subtask tracker.

+## Features

+* Config which fields you want to inherit in the plugin administration page
+* Allows to select the default subtask tracker
+* Support for custom fields
+* Tested on Redmine 2.4.6 and Redmine 2.5.1

 ## Install

 ```
 cd $REDMINE_FOLDER/plugins
 git clone https://github.com/edosoft/redmine-inherit-fields-plugin.git redmine_subtasks_inherited_fields
 ```
+Note: it is very important to clone the repository in the correct folder name: redmine\_subtasks\_inherited\_fields

 Then restart Redmine to apply the changes.